 Welcome to Kirtlandia

 With about two weeks of fieldwork under our belts, the 2015 Kirtland's warbler field season has officially begun.
 For those of you that followed along last year, you know this is an exciting time for us.
-Last year I attached 60 light-level geolocators to males across the breeding range in northern Michigan.
-The devices are looped around the legs and sit right in the middle of their backs (see image below—note the small light sensor sticking out).
+Last year, I attached 60 light-level geolocators to male Kirtland's warblers across the breeding range in northern Michigan.
+The devices are looped around the birds' legs and sit right in the middle of their backs (see image below — note the small light sensor sticking out).

 These geolocators have small sensors that measure light intensity every two minutes, 24 hours a day.
 These data are stored on the device, which necessitates that we re-capture each individual a year later to download the data.
-From the light-levels we can estimate day length and solar noon, which in turn give us latitude and longitude respectively.
-From a larger perspective the geolocators will tell us a great deal about where Kirtland's spend their winters, migration routes, and migration speed and timing; all information that is currently lacking.
+From the light levels, we can estimate day length and solar noon, which in turn give us latitude and longitude, respectively.
+From a broader perspective, the geolocators will tell us a great deal about where Kirtland's spend their winters, migration routes, and migration speed and timing — all information that is currently lacking.

-Last week, we began heading out into the pine barrens of northern Michigan to find the birds carrying geolocators, and then using playback and mist nets to recapture them.
-So far we've recovered 23 birds with geolocators.
-One fell off, and two devices didn't work, but we've got 20 with usable data and are way ahead of schedule!
+Last week, we began heading out into the pine barrens of northern Michigan to find the birds carrying geolocators.
+We then used playback and mist nets to recapture them.
+So far, we've recovered 23 birds with geolocators.
+One geolocator fell off, and two devices didn't work.
+However, we have 20 with usable data and are far ahead of schedule!

-In addition to recovering the geolocators, we have some other new and exciting work going on this year with Kirtland's.
-First a little background…
+In addition to recovering the geolocators, we have some other new and exciting work going on this year with Kirtland's warblers.
+First, a little background:

-In 1971, there were only 200 male Kirtland's warblers left anywhere in the world, and as a result they were one of the first species declared federally endangered.
-Brown-headed cowbirds were quickly determined to be one of the likely causes of Kirtland's decline.
-Cowbirds are generalist brood parasites, meaning that they lay their eggs in the nests of many (over 200) other species of birds.
+In 1971, there were only 200 male Kirtland's warblers left in the world.
+As a result, they were one of the first species declared federally endangered.
+Brown-headed cowbirds were quickly determined to be one of the likely causes of the Kirtland's warbler decline.
+Cowbirds are generalist brood parasites, which means they lay their eggs in the nests of many (more than 200) other species of birds.
 The "host" birds will often raise the nestlings to the detriment of their own young.
-In 1971, nearly 70% of all Kirtland's nests were parasitized by cowbirds.
+In 1971, nearly 70 percent of all Kirtland's nests were parasitized by cowbirds.

-As a result, Kirtland's pairs were only raising on average one nestling per pair.
+As a result, Kirtland's warbler pairs were only raising, on average, one nestling per pair.
 The U.S. Fish and Wildlife Service (FWS) quickly took action and began trapping cowbirds across the breeding range.
-Within a year, nest parasitism had dropped to 6%, and it has continued to drop to about 1% in recent years.
+Within a year, nest parasitism had dropped to 6 percent, and it has continued to drop to about 1 percent in recent years.
 Despite this timely management action, the Kirtland's population did not rebound for another 20 years.
-Around that time a large fire broke out in Michigan and naturally created a lot of new Jack Pine habitat.
-Once that happened Kirtland's populations exploded, with over 2,000 males existing today.
+Around that time, a large fire broke out in Michigan and naturally created a lot of new jack pine habitat.
+Once that happened, Kirtland's warbler populations exploded, with more than 2,000 males existing today.

 Cowbird management clearly played a crucial role in the recovery of the population, but it is very expensive.
-Moreover, now that the population is much larger, it may not be as necessary as it once was.
-After all, cowbirds are a natural part of the ecosystem, and many other avian populations experience fairly high rates of parasitism and yet manage to sustain themselves.
+Moreover, now that the Kirtland's population is much larger, it may not be as necessary as it once was.
+After all, cowbirds are a natural part of the ecosystem, and many other avian populations experience fairly high rates of parasitism but still manage to sustain themselves.

 Given these two facts, the FWS sought to re-assess the cowbird-trapping program.
-To assist them in this goal, I proposed a large-scale trapping reduction experiment to determine whether Kirtland's can remain sustainable under a reduced trapping regime.
-Pete Marra and I recently received a grant to carry out this work over the next two breeding seasons.
+To assist them in this goal, I proposed a large-scale trapping reduction experiment to determine whether Kirtland's warblers can remain sustainable under a reduced trapping regime.
+Smithsonian Migratory Bird Center scientist Pete Marra and I recently received a grant to carry out this work over the next two breeding seasons.